Our story

 Giving time back to the people who serve the masjid

-Every week, mosque administrators, imams, and volunteers spend hours on operational work that should take minutes — scheduling prayer times, coordinating events, managing donations, communicating with the community across a dozen different channels.
+Every week, masjid administrators, imams, and volunteers spend hours on operational work that should take minutes — scheduling prayer times, coordinating events, managing donations, communicating with the community across a dozen different channels.

 Community-built